maciejczechowski/CarND-Behavioral-Cloning-P3/README.md

 #### Further work
 While this is was not checked in the project I think it is very worth analyzing how much using Computer Vision techniques to preprocess the data would improve the network.
-Promising idea is to use warp-transform to convert image to birds view, although as with many other techniques in deep learning, the final result is unknown without trying..
+Promising idea is to use warp-transform to convert image to birds view, although as with many other techniques in deep learning, the final result is unknown without trying.